mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 23. **Deck:** Selects which deck in the software is controlled by that hardware deck.
 The left deck can control Deck 1 or 3; the right deck can control Deck 2 or 4.
+Press and hold Shift and then press this button to trigger the Platter LEDs mode.

 24. **Shift:** Press and hold this button to access secondary functions of other controls.